MateuszPerczak/Sounder5/README.md

 - Improve error handling / reporting.
 - Reduce startup time.
 - Add updater.
-- Add a way to reset favorites playlist.
+- Modify a scanning function to scan for folders inside a folders.

 #